carbon-language/carbon-lang/toolchain/README.md

 This is done this way in order to allow for more efficient processing of a file.
-As a consequence, the SemanticsIR does a lot of reversal of the ParseTree ordering in order to produce a more "natural" ordering of file content.
+As a consequence, the SemanticsIR does a lot of reversal of the ParseTree ordering in order to visit code in source order.

 ### Stack overflow